Mitigating Domestic Violence-Related Charges

 Domestic Violence with Injuries

 Then, there are high-end of the spectrum cases in which the police come out, there are horrible injuries, and it's clear that the accused has inflicted injuries on their significant other.
 The accused usually admits it, talks about it, and the police take pictures of the incident.
-That's the extreme example.
-Then, there is everything else in-between.
+That's an extreme example.
+Then, there is everything else in between.
 It's unbelievable what's going on out there right now, especially with the Coronavirus.

 I've been doing this now for 26 years.
 I've handled thousands of domestic violence cases.
 I've tried them before a jury trial, and I've been successful.
 Of course, I know when it's not a good idea to try and fight the prosecutors because they have the evidence to prove the case, and then we are going to work out a resolution.
 We are going to do damage control.
 We are going to put a mitigation package together.